 Psychological effects of PCP can include:

-- feeling of weightlessness or floating
+- feeling weightless or floaty

 - feeling disconnected from your body or surroundings